snubwoody/wakunguma.com/src/pages/blog/roll-your-own-auth.md

 ## MFA
 Multifactor Authentication (MFA) is when a user is required to present more than one type of evidence in order to authenticate on a system.
 Despite your best efforts, users are susceptible to choosing weak password, because they are easy to remember or because they didn't have access to their password generator at that time.

+### Email verification
+The simplest implementation of MFA, from a developers perspective, is email verification.
+The user signs in and is sent either a key or a url to confirm that they are the owner of that email.
+This can help mitigate attacks where only a user's password was compromised.
+It also lets you inform users, if there have been failed attempts on unrecognised devices.

 - Passkeys
 - Authenticator apps
 - Email address